Associate; Business Litigation, Financial Markets Group

 - representing a Minnesota county in property-tax litigation in federal court that raised issues of 11th Amendment immunity, availability of tax refunds, and questions of federal exemptions from state taxes.

 Dan stays abreast of topics in the securities arena and other developments in the law by writing on current events.
 He co-authored a white paper entitled “The Efficacy of Securities Arbitration and Proposals for Change,” which was cited by the Wall Street Journal in an article discussing proposals to eliminate mandatory arbitration.
 In addition, Dan co-authored an article in the William Mitchell Law Review entitled “Standard of Proof to Establish Amount in Controversy When Defending Removal Under the Class Action Fairness Act,” which was recently cited by the Ninth Circuit Court of Appeals.

-Dan is admitted to practice before Minnesota state courts, the U.S. District Court for the District of Minnesota and the Eighth Circuit Court of Appeals.
+Dan is admitted to practice before Minnesota state courts, the U.S. District Court for the District of Minnesota, the Second Circuit Court of Appeals and the Eighth Circuit Court of Appeals.
 He is a member of the Hennepin County, Minnesota state and Federal bar associations and has been named a “Rising Star” by Minnesota Super Lawyers.

 Dan graduated with a B.A. in psychology and philosophy magna cum laude from the University of Minnesota.
 He received his law degree magna cum laude from William Mitchell College of Law, where he served as a staff member and assistant editor of the William Mitchell Law Review.
 While in law school Dan also received awards for best brief and won the oral argument in the Rosalie Wahl Moot Court competition, and in 2005 he represented William Mitchell in the New York Bar Association’s National Moot Court Competition.
 Dan joined Briggs in 2006.